honeycombio/refinery/config.md

 AddHostMetadataToTrace specifies whether to add host metadata to traces.

-AddHostMetadataToTrace specifies whether to add host metadata to traces.
-If true, Refinery will add the following tags to all traces: - meta.refinery.local_hostname: the hostname of the Refinery node (we should consider adding more metadata here, like IP address, etc)
+If `true`, then Refinery will add the following tag to all traces: - `meta.refinery.local_hostname`: the hostname of the Refinery node

 - Eligible for live reload.
 - Type: `bool`